greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/monitoring/monitoring.html.md

 <pre class="pre codeblock"><code>SELECT count(*) FROM gp_segment_configuration;</code></pre></div>
 </td>
 <td class="entry" headers="drr_5bg_rp__table_drr_5bg_rp__entry__3">
-<p class="p">If this query fails, the active master may be down.
+<p class="p">If this query fails, the active coordinator may be down.
 Try to
-                                        start the database on the original master if the server is up and running.
-If that fails, try to activate the standby master as master.</p>
+                                        start the database on the original coordinator if the server is up and running.
+If that fails, try to activate the standby coordinator as coordinator.</p>
 </td>
 </tr>
 </tbody></table>